alj-v/cyber-intern-phase-2/hints/hint06_unauthorized_remote_desktop_access.md

-# Hint 06 - Unauthorized Remote Desktop Access
+# Task 6 - Unauthorized Remote Desktop Access

 ## ✅Simulated Activity:
 > Attempt an RDP login from a different IP within your LAN or VM setup.